Mavichist/Project-Bot/README.md

 ### BotTests
 This project simply supplies an application entry-point, instantiates a bot for testing, then runs it.

-### ProjectBot
-This project contains a bot that handles the creation of projects, managing their associated channels, roles and permissions.
-It also contains the data structures and Json code necessary to save and load project lists for different servers.

 ## Walkthrough

 In order to work with this repo you will need a Discord bot application to work with.
 You can create one using the following link: